Build a VR Boxing App: A Guide to Features, Steps, and Monetizing

 This is too much fun!

-Competition-based games are growing in the fitness industry.
 With the use of scores, rewards, and instant feedback in gamified workouts, users can easily track their gain or loss.
 By using virtual reality in fitness gamification, you can push people to go beyond their limits by focusing on winning the game rather than indulging in a serious workout.

-The Black Box studio in San Francisco offers virtual reality workouts for its members.
+For instance, the Black Box studio in San Francisco offers virtual reality workouts for its members.
 They use resistance bands and weights to create a full-body workout during the game.
 Members of the gym say they feel less energy exerted than the actual effort.

 BoxVR is the award-winning VR fitness game that includes 20 hours of fun workout to destroy calories in the most adventurous way.